Guilford College: 2020s financial challenges

 Jane Fernandes, having served as president since 2014, chose to furlough and lay off colleagues during the COVID-19 pandemic and announced that she would leave office on June 30, 2020, followed by a one-year sabbatical and transition to a tenured faculty position in English; however, she left to be President of Antioch College in mid-2021.

 Carol Moore was appointed the interim president and she began a "program prioritization" process that would significantly reduce the number of majors offered once approved.
 The college announced in November 2020 that it would likely discontinue 19 out of its 42 majors and cut 16 tenured professors.
 In November 2020, as a response to this plan, the faculty voted no confidence in Moore and the Board of Trustees' leadership, the first no-confidence vote in the college's history.
 Moore subsequently left the college and Jim Hood, a faculty member, was selected as the new interim president at the end of February 2021.

 In early 2021, the college paused the November 2020 layoff plans and began significant fundraising effort, placing a hold on the layoff question until after the spring semester.
 As of late March 2021, the fundraising plan was slightly ahead of schedule.
 On January 1, 2022, Kyle Farmbry became Guilford's 10th president.

-In late 2023, the college's accreditor, the Southern Association of Colleges and Schools Commission on Colleges, placed the college on probation due to its ongoing, severe financial challenges.
+In late 2023, the college's accreditor, the Southern Association of Colleges and Schools Commission on Colleges (SACS), placed the college on probation due to its ongoing, severe financial challenges.
 The probation was initially for one year but in late 2024 it was extended for another year.
 In December 2024, while the college was on probation, president Farmbry resigned and the college's board of trustees appointed one of their own, Jean Parvin Bordewich, acting president.
+One year later, SACS removed the institution's probationary status after the college significantly reduced costs, including a loss of about one third of its employees, and increased fundraising.